padix-key/kmer-article/article.typ

 However, in the presented case a #kmer is already represented as integer, the #kmer code.
 Therefore, only an injective #footnote[one-to-one] function $f$ is required to obtain an integer defining the ordering for a #kmer code.
+Furthermore, for the use case of computing sequence alignments, the quality of randomness
-Also I argue, that quality of randomness #todo[find better term] is less important than the speed of computation for the use case of alignments.
+#todo[find better term] is arguably less important than the speed of computation.
-A _linear congruential generator_ (LCG) with _full period_ is suitable in this scenario.
+Hence, a _linear congruential generator_ (LCG) with _full period_ is suitable in this scenario.
 #todo[
   More elaboration.
   Usually used for generate next random value in series, here for random mapping.